 Creative Asset Production

-On successful completion of this unit, you will be able to devise planned proposals, storyboards, scripts and narratives for digital media assets across multiple platforms as well as producing a range of digital media assets media writing and expression.
+On successful completion of this unit, you will be able to devise planned proposals, storyboards, scripts and narratives for digital media assets across multiple platforms, as well as producing a range of digital media assets.

 Social Networking and Digital Media